 '''

 $ ladebug -rn servdb ~/work/test/hello

 Welcome to the Ladebug Debugger Version 3.0

------
+------

 object file name: /usr/users/dss/work/test/hello

 machine name: servdb

 Reading symbolic information ...done

 '''

-If you start Ladebug and specify a process ID, Ladebug connects to the process in the remote node running the process.
+If you start the debugger and specify a process ID, the debugger connects to the process in the remote node running the process.
 If the specified process ID does not exist, the server returns an error and refuses connection.

-Note If you are connecting to a server that does not share the same file system, specify the -rfn option with the -rn option.
-See Section 21.5 for detailed descriptions of all the remote debugging command-line options.
+If you are connecting to a server that does not share the same file system, specify the -rfn option with the -rn option.
+See Section 16.5 for detailed descriptions of all the remote debugging command-line options.

-21.4.3 Debugging the User Program
+16.4.3 Debugging the User Program